Wojo-mike43/binomial_opiton_model/README.md

 ## How It Works

-The binomial model represents potential future price movements of the underlying stock as a tree structure, where each node corresponds to a possible stock price at a given time step.
-The model calculates option prices by traversing the tree backward, applying risk-neutral probabilities to discount future payoffs to their present value.
+A binomial model represents potential future price movements of the underlying stock as a tree structure, where each node corresponds to a possible stock price at a given time step.
+The model calculates option prices through reverse induction and applying risk-neutral probabilities to discount future payoffs to their present value.

 ### Key Features